xiajian/xiajian.github.io/_posts/2011-12-29-jekyll-introduction.md

 - **404.html**
   Create a root 404.html page and GitHub Pages will serve it as your 404 response.
 - **sitemap.html**
-  Generating a sitemap is good practice for SEO.
+  Generating a sitemap is good practice for SEO. 备注: sitemap.txt中记录了
 - **about.html**
   A nice about page is easy to do and gives the human perspective to your website.